BrianChanyp/focus-time/focus-time/README.md

-A simple expo focus app.
+A simple expo  React native focus app.

 A task is prompted.